dmbarbour/glas/docs/GlasZero.md

 ### Multi-Stage Macros?
 Tentative.

 Macros currently must produce a `data:Program` value at the top of the stack.
-We could extend this to permit `data:macro:Program`, further evaluating the result as a macro.
-This is more expressive than single-stage macros, but also more difficult to reason about.
-I don't see a strong use-case at this time.
-I've decided to defer this extension until a strong use-case is discovered.
+We could extend this to specially handle `data:macro:Program`, further evaluating the result as a macro.
+This is slightly more expressive than single-stage macros, but most use cases I can think of would also be bad practices.
+I've decided to defer this extension at least until a strong, sensible use-case is discovered.

 ### Lists of Programs?
 Rejected.

 Idea is `{ foo, bar, baz }` syntax produces a list of program blocks, which a macro could process.
 This could simplify concise expression of lists or dicts, e.g. as `{1, 2, 3}` or `{'x 1, 'y 2, 'z 3}`.
 However, it would interact awkwardly with data abstraction and complicates construction of data, so I've decided against this feature.

-### Macro State?
+### Macro State or Aggregation?
 Rejected.

-A compiler could enable macros to communicate via compile-time effects, e.g. through variables.
+A compiler could enable macros to communicate via compile-time effects, e.g. through shared compile-time tables or variables.
 This has many potential use-cases.
-However, I'd prefer to avoid coupling the idea of compile-time communication to module boundaries.
-Later, we might create modules based on soft constraint systems and assignment of constraint/logic variables, where even modules represent partial constraints and solutions.
+However, I'd prefer to avoid coupling the concept of compile-time communication to local module boundaries.
+Further, I want to preserve a very declarative style at the higher program layers, e.g. where order of imports and definitions is irrelevant, and this requires some careful API design.

+I think it's better to defer this feature to after g0.
+We might build a syntax from ground up to work well with overloading definitions, ambiguity and probable meaning, preferences, and constraints via compile-time search and shared constraint models.

 ### Assertion Parameter?
 Rejected.

 Similar to export, we could provide the dictionary as an input to assertions.
-This would allow more flexible analysis, but may also reasoning and refactoring insofar as our dictionary might expose symbols that will be shadowed later.
-I've decided to avoid this complication; assertions are still useful as is, but any special analysis on the whole dictionary may be deferred to export function.
+This would allow more flexible analysis, but will also complicate reasoning because the dictionary would be specific to each assert (depending on following definitions) instead of a stable value.

+I've decided to avoid this complication.
+Assert serves a useful role as-is.
+Any assertions on the full dictionary are better performed by 'export'.

-### Aggregate Definitions?
-Rejected.
+### Hierarchical Definitions?
+Tentative.

-It is feasible to extend g0 with special symbols that support implicit aggregation on 'open' and 'from', preferably monotonic and idempotent such as set union or graph unification.
-However, this idea has the same problems as macro state, just at a different layer.
-It should probably be solved at the macro state layer, too.
+        from basics import dip
+        import math as m
+        prog dist [ [m.square] dip m.square m.add m.sqrt ]

+The proposal here is to support hierarchical imports and dotted-path naming.
+In this case, our dictionary should roughly consist of `(m:data:ModuleValue, dist:prog:(...), dip:macro:(...))`, and use of dotted paths such as 'm.sqrt' would extract a program from the data.
+Using 'data' for this role, we retain limited compositionality, i.e. 'm.sqrt' can be decomposed as two actions 'm .sqrt'.
+Use of 'import math' alone would be equivalent to 'import math as math'.

+However, use of deep hierarchical references is a bad practice.
+It violates Law of Demeter.
+Access to 'sqrt' using different prefixes from different files, such as 'm.sqrt' and 'math.sqrt', is an awkward user experience compared to flat dictionary per project.
+Readability takes a hit when trying to parse dotted paths.

+I hope to fill this role with other solutions, such as developing an intermediate module that aggregates external and utility definitions into a flat dictionary.
+However, I might revisit use of hierarchical references depending on how things work in practice.